AfterEarthLTD/Solder-Reflow-Plate/README.md

 Hot air damages plastics.
 Hot plates are expensive and can be big wastes of space.

-"But you're a nerd" I hear you cry, "why don't you DIY a solution?".
+*"But you're a nerd"* I hear you cry, *"why don't you DIY a solution?"*.

 [Electronoobs](https://www.youtube.com/channel/UCjiVhIvGmRZixSzupD0sS9Q) shows a great DIY solution using an old clothes iron hot plate.
 You can watch his video [here.](https://www.youtube.com/watch?v=C7blZigaaaA)